Christine S. Bergeron, MFA

 Christine just completed a two year project along with Architecture faculty, Jinsil Hwaryoung Seo, creating interactive performance with visualization, dance and computer science students to create choreographic works using motion capture and other sensors to react to the dancers movement.
 This $200,000 project was funded through a TOP grant by the university and ended with several performance and collaborations with students and faculty.
 This project has lead Jinsil and Christine will continue to work together on future projects incorporating LED into performance as well as a ball that is affected by the dancers movements in space.
 Their collaboration and research on wearable technology has been published in a book chapter that will be coming out in the fall 2016.

-Recently, Christine received the Dance Master Educator award for College/University from the National Dance Society.
+In 2016, Christine received the Dance Master Educator award for College/University from the National Dance Society.
 In 2015, she received the Honor Award from the Texas Association for Health, Physical Education, Recreation and Dance (TAHPERD) which is one of their most prestigious awards given within their organization.
 She received the Dance Educator of the Year from TAHPERD in 2013.
 She has served on their board as Vice-President Dance, Dance Performance, Dance Education and Dance Aesthetics Chairs and is currently serving as the Dance Wellness Chair.
-She is also serving as the Dance Wellness Council chair for the National Dance Society.
+She currenlty is the Past-President of the National Dance Society and has also served as their Dance Wellness Chair.
 Previously, she served on the Board of Directors for the South-Central Region of the American College Dance Association (ACDA).